-- a) outside of a specialty crop area, there is a substantial quantity of mineral aggregate resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - b) in a specialty crop area, there is a substantial quantity of high quality mineral aggregate resources below the water table warranting extraction, and the depth of planned extraction makes restoration of pre-extraction agricultural capability unfeasible; - c) other alternatives have been considered by the applicant and found unsuitable.
+- a) outside of a specialty crop area, there is a substantial quantity of mineral aggregate resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - b) in a specialty crop area, there is a substantial quantity of high qualitymineral aggregate resources below the water table warranting extraction, and the depth of planned extraction makes restoration of pre-extraction agricultural capability unfeasible; - c) other alternatives have been considered by the applicant and found unsuitable.
 The consideration of other alternatives shall include resources in areas of Canada Land Inventory Class 4 through 7 lands, resources on lands identified as designated growth areas, and resources on prime agricultural lands where rehabilitation is feasible.
 Where no other alternatives are found, prime agricultural lands shall be protected in this order of priority: specialty crop areas, Canada Land Inventory Class 1, 2 and 3 lands; and - d) agricultural rehabilitation in remaining areas is maximized.

-2.5.5 Wayside Pits and Quarries, Portable Asphalt Plants and Portable Concrete Plants amendment, rezoning, or development permit under the Planning Act in all areas, May 13, 2020 except those areas of existing development or particular environmental sensitivity which have been determined to be incompatible with extraction and associated activities.
+2.5.5 Wayside Pits and Quarries, Portable Asphalt Plants and Portable Concrete Plants

+2.5.5.1 Wayside pits and quarries, portable asphalt plants and portable concrete plants used on public authority contracts shall be permitted, without the need for an official plan amendment, rezoning, or development permit under the Planning Act in all areas, except those areas of existing development or particular environmental sensitivity which have been determined to be incompatible with extraction and associated activities.